 (Orbit Media Studios)

 Social media, according to blogging statistics from Statista, are the best promotion tool and used by almost all bloggers.
-Whether it’s Facebook, Instagram, Twitter, or TikTok, at the end of the day, having a good social media marketing and distribution strategy is what’s all about.
-In addition to social media, SEO is the way to go for 69% of bloggers, and 66% recommend email marketing.
-Influencer outreach—which became more popular over the years—is currently used as a promotional tool by 18% of bloggers.
+In addition to social media, SEO is the way to go for 68% of bloggers, and 62% recommend email marketing.
+Influencer outreach and collaboration is currently used as a promotional tool by 10% of bloggers.

 16. Blog traffic stats show a 30% increase once 21 to 54 blog posts are published.